What are common symptoms of AIP?

 Is It AIP?
 Watch these videos to learn the signs and symptoms.

-AIP is often misdiagnosed due to common non-specific symptoms.
+AIP is often misdiagnosed due to common non-specific signs and symptoms.
 Watch this video to understand common symptoms, misdiagnosis, and triggers of an AIP attack.

 Watch Video